 Contribute the amount that works for you

-When you join a KiwiSaver scheme, as an employee you can elect to contribute either 3%, 4% or 8% of your gross salary or wages (i.e. before tax) and the amount will be deducted from your pay.
-From 1 April 2019 you can also elect to contribute 6% or 10%.
+When you join a KiwiSaver scheme, as an employee you can elect to contribute either 3%, 4%, 6%, 8% or 10% of your gross salary or wages (i.e. before tax) and the amount will be deducted from your pay.
 If you don’t let your employer know how much you want deducted, the rate will automatically be 3%.

 Your employer needs to make a contribution of at least 3% of your gross pay.
 They may choose to pay more.

 The contributions are paid to Inland Revenue and then transferred to your KiwiSaver scheme provider.
 When you first join a scheme this transfer won’t happen until after you have been a member for the first 3 months.

 If you are automatically enrolled when you start a new job, you can choose to opt out between week 2 and 8.
 To do this, send a New employee opt out request form (KS10) to Inland Revenue.
 Your employer will continue to make contribution deductions until they receive your notification of your opt out request from Inland Revenue .
 Inland Revenue will refund your contributions already deducted if you opt out.